ContraForce/contraforce-api/Docs/list-incident-evidence.md

 ```

 ## Demo Request and Response
-ContraForce Parnter API allows you to test the call quickly using a demo endpoints.
+The ContraForce API allows you to test the call quickly using demo endpoints.
-In the development environment you can use the demo enpoints so the parameters passed won't be vaildated and you will be retrieving a valid response with sample data everytime even if there was no data for the time period or the passed query, that makes your development experience faster and smoother.
+In the development environment you can use demo enpoints so that the parameters passed won't be vaildated and you will be retrieving a valid response with sample data even if there is no data for that time.
+This will allow testing at any time to make the development experience faster and smoother.

-> The demo request also requires an API Key, but any parameters passed will be ignored in the result, as you will always get the same result.
+> The demo request also requires an API Key, but any parameters passed will be ignored in the result, so you will always get the same result.

 ``` HTTP
 GET /api/beta/partners/demo/incidents/[RANOM_ID]/evidence?